DingJingXiangGit/cs425_mp2/Readme.txt

 ----------------------------
 Running / Command line usage
 ----------------------------
-	java Chat [configFile] [delayTime] [dropRate] [selfId] [orderType] configFile - the path to the configuration file delayTime - time to delay unicast send in seconds dropRate - probability of dropping pakcets, between 0 amd 1.0 selfId - the id of the chat client in configuration file orderType - ordering on messages, either "causal" or "total"
+	java Chat [configFile] [delayTime] [dropRate] [selfId] [orderType] [printMode] [testMode] configFile - the path to the configuration file delayTime - time to delay unicast send in seconds dropRate - probability of dropping pakcets, between 0 amd 1.0 selfId - the id of the chat client in configuration file orderType - ordering on messages, either "causal" or "total" printMode - "detail" or "brief"
+                    "detail" indicates to print out packet loss and retransmission event "brief" indicates not to print out packet loss and retransmission event testMode -  "boost" or "normal"
+                    "boost" indicates initially test system by automatically sending 20 messages.
+                    "normal" do not initial program by automatically sending message.

-	Note: total ordering is implemented using a sequencer, which needs to be started up before sending messages as follows (from project root folder)
+	Note: there are two implementation of total ordering multicast isis algorithm and sequencer algorithm for sequencer algorithm, we need to start up "TotalOrderSequencer" before sending messages as follows (from project root folder).

 	java model/TotalOrderSequencer [configFile]
 		configFile - the path to the configuration file (same as Chat's)